Skip to main content

 VS Code ships a single Node.js binary and detects the platform at runtime.
 A chain of fallback logic handles architecture mismatches, Rosetta translation on Apple Silicon, musl versus glibc on Linux, and missing shared libraries on minimal containers.

 When the detection works, it works silently.
-When it fails, the error messages are cryptic: a segfault on ARM, a missing .so on Alpine, a silent hang on FreeBSD.
+When it fails, the error messages are cryptic: a segfault on ARM, a missing .so on Alpine, a silent hang.
 Debugging requires reverse-engineering the detection chain to find which fallback was selected and why it broke.

 How SideCar Eliminates It